-Tech Wrap-Up 5-23-2019.
-It’s not just you.
-Everyone is seeing clown noses around town today.
-That’s because it’s Red Nose Day, a fundraising and awareness campaign to end child poverty.
-To learn more, and to make a donation, please visit RedNoseDay.org.
-Tech Help Knowledgebase wraps up each day with a summary of today’s most engaging stories from our social media feeds.
-We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks and detail expands) and by the number of impressions they received.
+Tech Wrap-Up 5-23-2022, which is National Taffy Day.
+Salt water taffy is a taste of summer wrapped in wax paper.
+It may come in different shapes, sizes, and colors, but it all tastes the same.
+Born in Atlantic City, New Jersey, USA, in the late 1800s, historians believe that the name “salt water taffy” comes from a time when ocean water flooded a seaside candy store.
+While you pick taffy out of your molars, Tech Help Knowledgebase wraps up the day with a summary of today’s most engaging stories from our social media feeds.
+We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks, and detail expands) and by the number of impressions received.
 Our human-curated social media feeds include links to technology news, how-to and help articles, and video tutorials for common issues.

 Stories curated for our feeds are from our staff writers or culled from third-party sources that produce content related to the categories covered by our site.
 See the summaries and links below for today’s top stories by user engagement.
 Follow us on Twitter, Facebook, Instagram, and YouTube to interact with our feeds.